SinghSuraj-04092002/Lab-Maintenace-QueryPortal/README.md

 @ Departments Page
 The page where the admin can manage the list of departments.

+@ Create PDF
+We can Create PDF of the list or data for future reference.

 The Lab MAintenece Query Portal was developed using HTML, PHP/MySQLi, CSS, JavaScript (jQuery/Ajax), and Bootstrap for the design.
 The source code is fully functional and easy to modify or enhance.
 Follow the instruction below to have an actual experience using this simple project.

 #How to Run

-Download the source code and extract the zip file.
+Download the Project.zip and TCPPDF-main.zip extract the zip file.

+Paste the TCPDF-main folder into Project Folder.

 Download or set up any local web server that runs PHP script.